HongyiFu/play-java-jooq-seed/README.md

 1. The project is configured for MySQL.
 So change your driver and DB username + password in `/conf/jooq-codegen.xml`.
 The xml tags `jdbc.url` and `generator.database.inputSchema` also need to be changed.
 2. Also change `application.conf` accordingly.
-3. Change database dialect in `PersonRepo.java` - so you can use your database specific features.
+3. Change database dialect in `PersonRepo.java` - so you can use database specific features.
 3. Run the sql scripts to generate database schema (skip this if you already have a database).
 4. Run the task `jooqCodegen` which would read the schema and generate classes corresponding to the database tables in the folder